SigmaWrath/Tukupu-Published/content/zz_Prep/Adventure - The Fey Line.md

 > [!note] Ilsevel and Jasmine's Summoning Rune
 >
-> A wizard can get the 3rd-level spell *Ilsevel and Jasmine's Summoning Rune* with the functionality above if the party successfully rescues Jasmine from the Dream Queen's Sister, Oomi.
+> A wizard can get the 3rd-level spell [[Jasmine and Ilsevel's Summoning Rune]] with the functionality above if the party successfully rescues Jasmine from the Dream Queen's Sister, Nyxoneiro.
 In this case, Jasmine will ask for a party member's spellbook, and write down arcane notes on how to do it in the book.
 ##### <span style="color:rgb(193, 145, 56)">Pursuing Wu Ying</span>

 If the players decide to start by pursuing Wu Ying, they can get off the boat and look around.
 They'll find several sets of footprints on the ground, but a DC 12 Investigation check will show that there are fresh tracks belonging to a human, leading upstream along the right side of the riverbank.
 A DC 18 Perception check will also reveal the trail with a small spatter of blood.